 To sign up for Google AdSense, all you have to do is go to their main page and select "Start".
 This will allow you to begin the process of creating a request with Google AdSense (via, of course, a Google form).

-The getting started process is very simple, but if you have any further questions there is a tutorial to help you.
+The startup process is very simple, but if you have any further questions, a tutorial is available to help you.

 Google AdSense blog ad network requirements

-To register for Google AdSense, there are only a few requirements to meet:
+To sign up for Google AdSense, there are only a few conditions to fulfill:

 • A website with unique and interesting content